coulsonlee/Robust-ViT-for-AMR-SP2025/README.md

 * Load the dataset with our sample code.

 #
 We prepare a sample code for load and evaluate on our dataset.
-Please see the details in the `load_data.py` and we provide a sample script `eval_data.sh` to run the code.
+Please see the details in the `load_data.py`.
+We also provide a sample script `eval_data.sh` to run the code.